Leaves & Yard Care

 Why are leaves a problem for the lakes?

 Leaves release phosphorus when they break down, representing one of the largest sources of urban phosphorus pollution.
 When left in the street, leaves make a phosphorus-rich tea that washes down storm drains and directly into our lakes.
 It only takes one pound of phosphorus to produce 500 pounds of algae in our lakes!

 - Over the course of the year, more than 50% of phosphorus in urban stormwater can come from leaves in the street

 - In the fall, removing leaves from the street before it rains can reduce the amount of phosphorus in urban stormwater by 80% compared to no leaf removal

 I want to manage leaves on my property.
 What are my options?

 Here are a few ways you can handle leaves on your property.
 Any amount of leaves you can manage at home helps – even saving fuel and tax dollars for leaf collection.

 1. Rake leaves from the street

-The best thing you can do to help is to rake leaves from the street curb in front of your home.
+The best thing you can do to help is to rake leaves from the street on to the curb in front of your home.
 Every time you rake your yard, check if there are leaves on the street.
-Try raking three feet into the street from your curb to keep nearby street gutters and storm drains clear.
+Try raking leaves three feet into the street onto your curb to keep nearby street gutters and storm drains clear.
 Clean streets make for healthy lakes!